Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 What is the best app to track expenses in Poland?

 For comprehensive tracking with Polish bank support, Freenance is the best option.
-For simple manual tracking, Wallet by BudgetBakers works well.
+For simple manual tracking, Wallet by BudgetBakers or Monefy work well.
 For Revolut-only users, the built-in analytics are sufficient.

 Does YNAB work with Polish banks?

-No. YNAB does not support direct sync with Polish banks (mBank, ING, PKO BP, etc.).
-You would need to enter all transactions manually, which defeats much of the app's convenience.
+No. YNAB does not support direct sync with Polish banks (mBank, ING, PKO BP, Santander, Millennium).
+You would need to enter all transactions manually or import CSV files, which defeats much of the app's convenience.
+At 60 PLN/month, it's hard to justify without automatic import.

 Is there a Polish alternative to Mint?